tinyheero/oncosnputils/README.md

 * load_oncosnp_cnv_file
 * load_penncnv_probe_data

-These provide quick and easy loading (thanks to readr) of these tabular OncoSNP output files and PennCNV probe data.
+These provide quick and easy loading (thanks to data.table::fread) of these tabular OncoSNP output files and PennCNV probe data.
 Also, the column names will be renamed to help faciliate downstream R analyses.